rackerlabs/support-how-to/content/cloud-servers/sample-logrotate-configuration-and-troubleshooting.md

     /usr/sbin/logrotate -vdf /etc/logrotate.conf

-You&rsquo;ll get treated to a long list of things logrotate would do, including which log files it would rotate and what it would do during that process.
+You'll get treated to a long list of things logrotate would do, including which log files it would rotate and what it would do during that process.